X

 Andy:

-Can you guys talk about the finance in the first two stages of property investing?
-How do we go about understanding the numbers eg loans, consolidation and what is involved how everything works with the finance and loans, what to do with the loans from accumulation stages to consideration stages and onwards?
+Can you guys talk about finance in the first two stages of property investing?
+How do we go about understanding the numbers e.g. loans, consolidation and what is involved – how everything works with the finance and loans, what to do with the loans from accumulation stages to consideration stages and onwards?

 Jonathan:

 Hi guys.
 I’ve recently started listening to your podcast and think it’s great.
-I’ve recently attended a seminar with ‘XYZ’ company, ‘XYZ’ Education they call themselves.
+I’ve recently attended a seminar with ‘XYZ’ company, ‘XYZ Education’ they call themselves.
 Just wanted to know if you had heard anything about them?
-I understand there are many of these ‘mentors’ out there—those that are ‘fee for service’ and those that work off commission.
-These guys are the later.
+I understand there are many of these ‘mentors’ out there — those that are ‘fee for service’ and those that work off commission.
+These guys are the latter.
 Any thoughts, comments would be greatly appreciated.
 Thanks in advance.

 Kate:

-I would like your views on how your look at Airbnb investment as part of an investment strategy—if it is something that you are interested at discussing.
+I would like your views on how your look at Airbnb investment as part of an investment strategy—if it is something that you are interested in discussing.
+Thanks.

-If you like this Q&A episode (A Transitioning Market, Money, Habits, Tax Deductions and What It’s Really Costing You), don’t forget to rate us on our iTunes channel (The Property Couch Podcast) and our Facebook page.
+If you enjoyed this Q&A episode, don’t forget to rate us on iTunes (The Property Couch Podcast) and our Facebook page.
 Any questions or ideas?
 Feel free to drop us your thoughts here: http://thepropertycouch.com.au/topics/

 096 | Building a Positively Geared Property Portfolio – Chat with Prue Muirhead, Property Investor of The Year (2010)

-• Her journey as a sophisticated property investor, the hurdles she faced along the way and how she overcame that
+• Her journey as a sophisticated property investor, the hurdles she faced along the way and how she overcame them

 • Understanding different risk profiles and property investing risks when building a portfolio

-• The lending challenges faced by a self-employed and how she used the equity in her current home to build up her portfolio
+• Lending challenges faced by the self-employed and how she used equity in her current home to build up her portfolio

-• What’s her investment strategy and her definition of manufactured property growth
+• Her investment strategy and her definition of manufactured property growth

-• The importance of continuous learning, research and taking initiatives to an active investor
+• The importance of continuous learning, research and taking initiatives for an active investor

 • Self-management versus using a property manager

-• Potential for upgrades and renovations from a property manager perspective
+• Potential for upgrades and renovations from the perspective of a property manager

 • The mindset and preparations required for property developments